Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week2/day1/exercise4/description.md

 1. Implement this objects using context
 2. The Matter and Energy object are defined within an object called Universe
 3. No other variable should be defined out of the universe object
+4. Also implement the create methods for both matter an energy which are opposite to their conterparts
 Example:

 ```jsx